-I’m Johannes Jasper, a software engineer, bike enthusiast, coffee nerd, and home-brewer from Berlin.
+I’m Johannes Jasper, a software engineer, bike enthusiast, coffee nerd, and home-brewer living in Hamburg.

-I currently work at neXenio, where I help building Bdrive, an end-to-end encrypted, zero-knowledge file sync and sharing application.
+Before that I helped neXenio building Bdrive, an end-to-end encrypted, zero-knowledge file sync and sharing application.

 My main interest as a developer lies in building scalable, well maintainable, and secure service-oriented applications.
 I currently focus on the lower levels of the stack.
-I basically work on anything from the API down: from event-based service architectures, the deployment pipeline, down to the infrastructure where I use Docker and Kubernetes.
-While I have my roots in Python and Ruby on Rails, I mainly target the JVM at the moment using Java and Kotlin with Spring Boot I am now back at coding in Python.
+I basically work on anything from the API down: from event-based service architectures, the deployment pipeline, down to the infrastructure where I use AWS, Docker, and Kubernetes.
+After targeting the JVM for multiple years using Java and Kotlin with Spring Boot I am now back at coding in Python.

 I graduated from Hasso-Plattner-Institute where my focus shifted from human-computer interaction to deep learning and natural language processing.